adobe/aem-dispatcher-docker/README.md

 You can run the image in two different ways

 1. As a completely independent remote server
-   - This is a quick and dirty way to get dispatcher up and running locally and you're not planning to make any changes to the configuration files.
+   - This is a quick way to get dispatcher up and running locally and you're not planning to make any changes to the configuration files.
 2. By keeping the configuration files on your local system and mounting them when you start the image.
    - This is the recommended way to start the image as it will allow you to quickly make changes and see them apply without the need to rebuild the container.

-### Running the image - Quick and dirty
+### Running the image

 ```shell
 docker run -p 80:8080 -p 443:8443 -itd --rm --env-file scripts/env.sh --name dispatcher dispatcher